febos/SQUARNA/README.md

         Comma-separated list of prioritized paramset names.
 The structures predicted with these paramsets will be ranked higher in the output.
-        By default, pr=bppN,bppH1,bppH2 when the default configs are used, and pr is empty in case of a user-specified config.
+        By default, pr=bppN,bppH1,bppH2 when the default configs are used, and pr is empty in the case of a user-specified config.

     s3={i,u,1,2} / step3={i,u,1,2} [DEFAULT: s3=u]